 Paul Miller has struggled as an actor in Hollywood for years, and now he's had enough.
 In two days, he's going to kill himself.
 But in true Hollywood style, he's hired a film crew to chronicle his last moments.

 A performance work by Kim Gordon (Sonic Youth), Tony Oursler and filmmaker Phil Morrison.
 The piece consists of a film, starring Michael Pitt and Jamie Bochert, directed by the three ...
 See full summary »

 Two French Canadian ne'er-do-wells travel to New York City with a scheme to get rich quick selling Christmas trees.
 Easygoing charmer Rene (Paul Rudd) clashes with misanthropic ex-con Dennis (Paul Giamatti), whose wife Rene just stole.
 Still, this odd couple must make an honest go of it in this buddy comedy.Written by

-Performed by The Labor Pool See more »
+Written and Performed by Ernest Chapman See more »

 Was this review helpful to you?